Alternating telework: definition, benefits, advantages and disadvantages

 What are the benefits of teleworking for your company?

-If your employees regularly work from home, you'll need less office space.
-That saves rental and operating costs and enables you to use your resources more efficiently.
+If your employees regularly work from home, you'll need less office space. that saves rental and operating costs and enables you to use your resources more efficiently.

 Another advantage is the increased attractiveness of your company on the job market.
 By offering flexible working models, you position yourself as a modern, progressive employer that takes the needs of its employees seriously.
 Because at a time when skilled workers are highly competitive, the opportunity to alternate telework is a powerful argument that attracts the best talent and ties them to your company in the long term.